Alice Toklas’ Moroccan Hashish Fudge Recipe

 The original recipe requires a mortar and pestle.
 If you don’t have one of those, you can use the individual substitutions listed below each ingredient.
 Using pre-ground spices can be easier, but the flavor profiles are no match for those of freshly ground spices.
 Still good though!

-- 2 gr. cannabis flower or 1 gr. kief.
+- 2 gr. dried cannabis flower or 1 gr. kief.
 You can also use cannabis oil in this recipe – see below

 - ½ cup pitted dates

 - ½ cup dried figs or raisin